Codiaeum variegatum (Croton Plants) Care Indoors, Common Problems & Remedies

 Watering

-Water Croton Plant liberally during the growing season while allowing the top 1-2 inches of soil to dry out slightly between waterings to keep the soil moist at all times.
+Water your Croton Plant liberally in spring and summer while allowing the top 1-2 inches of soil to dry out slightly between waterings.
+Keep the soil consistently moist but not soggy to avoid rotting, yellowing and leaf drop.

-Cut down on watering during the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.
+Cut down on watering in fall and winter to maintain the soil slightly moist as growth is reduced at this time.
+Never allow the soil to dry out completely to prevent wilting, yellowing and leaf loss.

-Ensure that the pot has a drainage hole to avoid getting soggy soil as it can result in the yellowing of leaves followed by leaf drop.
-Learn more on how to water houseplants the right way.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can result in root-rot which is characterized by yellowing of leaves followed by leaf fall.

 Light Requirements

-Croton Plants grow best in bright light with 4-6 hours of direct morning or late evening sunlight to enhance the leaf colors.
-Keep it away from hot midday sunshine to avoid loss of leaf color.
+Croton Plants like bright light with 4-6 hours of direct morning or late evening sunlight to enhance the leaf colors.
+Keep the plants away from hot midday sunshine to avoid loss of leaf color.

 Crotons can grow outdoors too.
 Avoid moving the plant to a new location before acclimating it as it can cause it to drop all its leaves.
 Move it gradually to a brighter spot every day over a period of 2 weeks.

-On account of their requirement for bright light with some sunshine, Crotons are considered to be amongst the best sun-loving plants for a sunny location.
+On account of their requirement for bright light with some sunshine, Crotons are considered as some of the best sun-loving plants for a sunny location.

-Average warmth of 18-270C is ideal for Croton Plant.
-Keep it away drafts and don't expose them to low temperatures as the leaves may get brown edges or drop and the plant may die.
+Codiaeum variegatum prefers an average warmth of 18-270C.
+Keep it away from drafts and don't expose them to low temperatures as the leaves may get brown edges or drop and the plant may die.

 Fertilizer

-Feed Croton Plant every 2 weeks during the growing period with a balanced, liquid fertilizer for a lush growth.
-Withhold feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Croton Plant every 2 weeks in spring and summer with a balanced, liquid fertilizer to promote a lush growth.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

 Potting Soil